hashicorp/terraform/website/docs/backends/types/kubernetes.html.md

 **Kind: Standard (with locking)**

-Stores the state in a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) with locking done in the same secret.
+Stores the state in a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) with locking done using a Lease resource.

 ## Example Configuration